The General Chemistry Survival Manual

 Course Survival Manaual is a series of notes for students in General

-Chemistry lecture classes at Pima Community College.
+Chemistry lecture classes at Pima Community College and, later, at Wesley College.
 These notes were

 developed from the mid 1970's to the present to supplement topics that